The Fork, the Witch, and the Worm

 The Fork, the Witch, and the Worm is the first book in the Tales from Alagaësia series by Christopher Paolini.
 It was published on December 31, 2018.
 Set in the world of The Inheritance Cycle a year after the events of Inheritance, it consists of three short stories, the second of which was penned by Paolini's sister, Angela.

-The Fork, the Witch, and the Worm includes new characters and some already encountered in the original series, and tells of the many challenges Eragon and Saphira face as they establish the Dragon Riders in their new home far to the east of Alagaësia.
+The Fork, the Witch, and the Worm includes new characters and some already encountered in the original series, and tells of the many challenges Eragon and Saphira face as they establish the Dragon Riders in their new home far to the east of Alagaësia, integrating stories about Murtagh, Angela, and a village of Urgals.

 Plot

 The Fork

 Eragon struggles to keep up with the mundane administrative work required by his new role as leader of the Dragon Riders.
 Saphira convinces him to take a break and visit the Eldunarí, who show him a vision of Murtagh in Ceunon.
 In it, a disguised Murtagh meets in a tavern with a group of mercenaries, whom he had hired to search for a legendary dragon-scorched battlefield.
 The mercenaries show evidence of having found it, but refuse to tell him the location, attempting to extort him for more money.
 A fight ensues, and Murtagh is unable to directly subdue them with magic, even using the name of the ancient language, due to amulets given to them by a witch called Bachel.
 Nonetheless, Murtagh evades their wards by enchanting a fork as a weapon.
 Victorious, Murtagh leaves to join Thorn and continue his search.